FSipiano/newbieDictionary/README.md

 **If you'd like a word defined, just write it in the alphabetical place and write it like this:**
 #### Example -

+**You can then come back later and see if anyone has defined it!!
+I'll check often for these and promote them on Twitter so we can get great answers!!**

 I have been thinking about making this for some time, but I wanted to make sure that I had enough knowledge about random tech words before I started...